Live. Work. Support a Cause.

 Ratna Ling, a non-profit retreat and conference center in the Tibetan Buddhist tradition, hosts a community dedicated to serving the mission of preserving Tibetan Buddhist culture and transmitting the Dharma to the West through a wide variety of projects both local and global.

 We live and work in the redwood coastal hills of Sonoma County, CA. We are in a remote location--the nearest grocery store is an hour away.
-The Salt Point State Park and Pacific Ocean are less than 15 minutes away.
+The Salt Point State Park and the Pacific Ocean are less than 15 minutes away.
 The environment is peaceful and quiet which suits the retreat center perfectly.

 About Ratna Ling Work Study Volunteer Program

 This year-round residential volunteer opportunity combines meaningful work with opportunities for self-growth.
 No religious affiliation is required to volunteer although we are seeking those with a sincere interest in Buddhism and a strong work ethic.
 The initial commitment for this program is 6 months to 1 year with a 4-week trial period.
-For those who find our community and lifestyle a good fit longer term commitments are possible.
+For those who find our community and lifestyle, a good fit longer-term commitments are possible.

 The Venerable Tarthang Tulku founded the Ratna Ling Retreat Center in 2004 to serve as an intentional and spiritual community of teachers, students and resident volunteers committed to practicing spirituality in everyday life.